ssoward/kidplay-arcade/PRD-KidPlay-Arcade.md

 - **Let's Encrypt** for SSL certificates with auto-renewal
 - **CloudFlare** for DNS management and DDoS protection
 - **AWS CloudWatch** for monitoring and alerting
+- **SQLite Database** with proper file permissions and regular backups
+- **Database Deployment Scripts** for automated setup and configuration
+- **Environment-Specific Configuration** for development and production databases

 ### Development & Security Enhancements (Q1-Q2 2025)
 - **Enhanced TypeScript Configuration**: Strict typing with comprehensive error checking